 Melliferopolis experiments with new ways of understanding bees, beekeeping and the ecology of the hive.
-The project examines the role of honeybees in an urban context and explores the many differing relations between humans and these semi-wild insects.
+The project examines the role of honeybees and other pollinators in an urban context and explores the many differing relations between humans and these insects.

 For this year’s contemporary art festival in Mänttä (Mäntän kuvataideviikot), an installation with flowers has been planted that is a clock, of sorts.
 The selected plants display a circadian rhythm with their blossoms opening and closing at particular moments of the day, and are telling the time.
 How do plants know time?
 Will we be able to read their time?
 The selection of plants features endemic Finnish species that are perennial.
 All plants are chosen to be attractive for pollinators and provide a harvest of pollen and nectar for a variety of insects like wild bees, bumblebees, beetles, butterflies and others.